cs100/template-labx-valgrind/README.md

 ## Valgrind
 [Valgrind](https://valgrind.org/) is an instrumentation framework for building dynamic analysis tools.
 We will be focusing on the Memcheck tool in their extensive tool suite.

+> Note: Valgrind is designed for Linux, but it is also compatible with some versions of Mac OS (unless you are running a very new version of the OS).
+If you are performing this lab on Windows, it is recommended that you use `hammer` to run valgrind.

 ### Memcheck
 **Memcheck** detects memory-management problems, and is aimed primarily at C and C++ programs.
 When a program is run under Memcheck's supervision, all reads and writes of memory are checked, and calls to `malloc`/`new`/`free`/`delete` are *intercepted*.
 As a result, Memcheck can detect if your program:
  * Accesses memory it shouldn't (areas not yet allocated, areas that have been freed, areas past the end of heap blocks, inaccessible areas of the stack).